Reactions

 ReactionMapper

-Stream SDK provides the default reaction mapper to display proper emojis.
-It basically handles a couple of default emojis, but you can customize those emoji maps by building your own mapper:
+Stream SDK provides a default reaction mapper to display emojis.
+It handles common emojis, but you can customize the emoji mappings by creating your own mapper:

 val reactionMapper = ReactionMapper { emojiCode ->